 ACP supports the optimal practice of medicine by providing opportunities for continuing medical education.
-ACP medical education programs include its annual scientific meeting, Internal Medicine 2014, was held in Orlando, Florida April 10-12.
-Internal Medicine 2015 will be held April 30-May 2 in Boston, Massachusetts.
+ACP medical education programs include the development of evidence-based clinical practice guidelines.
+ACP’s annual scientific meeting, Internal Medicine 2016 will be held May 5-7 in Washington, D.C.

 ACP's Medical Knowledge Self-Assessment Program (MKSAP) gives internists an opportunity to test their knowledge and compare their results with national averages.
 In addition, ACP offers postgraduate board review courses, recertification courses, and chapter/regional meetings.
 For future internists, ACP provides education and career information, produces MKSAP for Students, and administers an In-Training Examination for residents.
 ACP Smart Medicine is a web-based clinical decision support tool that provides evidence-based recommendations for all point-of care categories.